aliceemmawalker/walkerbot/walker_bot/README.md

 # WalkerBot
 > Four-legged walking robot using Arduino and servo motors

-An execllent intermidate project for Arduino hobbiest and students.
+An excellent intermidate project for Arduino hobbiest and students.

 ![](walkerbot.jpg)